mevaldovi/Fitness-Tracker/README.md

 ## Agknowledgments
-Thanks to Jessamyn McTwigan and Christyn Garcia for letting me with references to her code;
+A special thanks to my classmates Jessamyn McTwigan and Christyn Garcia for letting me reference their code.
+"Last, but not least, I would like to thank me.
+I want to thank me for believing in me, I want to thank me for doing all this hard work.
+I wanna thank me for having no days off.
+I wanna thank me for never quitting.
+I wanna thank me for always been a giver and trying to give more than I receive.
+I want to thank me for trying to do more right than wrong.
+I want to thank me for just being me at all times.” --Snoop Dog